“Lay Counseling” Program

 Rehabilitative Jobs Program

 The Rehabilitative Jobs Program is designed to help residents establish a structured daily routine, a sense of community, responsibility and productivity, and provide a recent work history and reference.
 The program includes an “emergency aid” component called “Jumpstart”.
-New residents, with no or limited financial support, can elect to participate in “Jumpstart” while also seeking permanent employment.
+New residents, who are unemployed, must participate in “Jumpstart” while also seeking permanent employment.
 “Jumpstart” participants work up to twenty hours a week, during the first two weeks of residency, to earn room and board credit only.

 The Welcome House has established a network of employers and agencies willing to provide permanent or temporary employment opportunities to residents.
 Although employment or placement is not guaranteed, if the effort and work is sincere, new residents to the Welcome House will typically find some type of employment within the first week of residency.